EstevanTH/OBS_Studio_modded_plugins/README.md

 ## Contents
 ### vlc-video
-My release of the module `vlc-video` features:
+>My release of the module `vlc-video` features:
-- **VLC deinterlace**: ability to select the VLC deinterlace method.
+>- **VLC deinterlace**: ability to select the VLC deinterlace method.
-- **Media options**: possibility to append media options to the path / URL / MRL.
+>- **Media options**: possibility to append media options to the path / URL / MRL.
 You can put `"` quotes to force the parser to understand that something is one-piece (quotes removed after parsing), and they can be escaped `\"` if you really need such quotes in arguments.

 ## Additional information
 As this is my repository, here are some guidelines: